The foliated Lefschetz hyperplane theorem: Introduction and statement of the main result

-\begin{theorem} Let $M$ be a closed manifold of dimension at least 7 and let $\cF$ be a foliation of $M$ admitting a 2-calibration.
-Then there exists a 5-dimensional closed submanifold $W\pitchfork \cF$ such that the map between homotopy groupoids induced by the inclusion
+\begin{theorem} Let $(M^{2n+1}, \cF, \w)$ be a $2$--calibrated foliation on a closed manifold.
+Then there exists a closed 3-dimensional $2$--calibrated submanifold $(W,\cF_W = W \cap \cF, \w|_W) \hookrightarrow M$ satisfying the following equivalent properties: \begin{enumerate} \item[(i)] the map between holonomy groupoids induced by the inclusion